WHAT ARE THE MORTAL SINS?

 Therefore, we want to learn about them so we can seek God’s grace to help us rid all forms of mortal sin from our lives.
 Then we can cling to God and not our sins and be saved.

-We can’t desire sin or anything…our hearts must long for God alone–He is to be our true love and our hearts only desire.
+Our hearts must long for God alone–He is to be our true love and our hearts only desire.
 To learn more please read, “How to Become Attached to God and Not the World”

 By giving Himself to us [in Communion], Christ revives our love and enables us to break our disordered attachments to creatures [people–it rids our desires for anything that isn’t to know, serve or love God–removes our idols] and root[s] ourselves in Him [so we can live for Him alone so to be saved by Him]” (CCC #1394).

 This is because, since the consequences of Adam and Eve’s first sin fell upon all mankind, we now all suffer from a great love/desire/inclination towards self-love (sin) and seek sin, what we want, and the world’s pleasures to make us happy…not God alone.
 This makes us disorderly attached to many things, when we should only be attached to God.
+But wonderfully through God’s mercy, we can come to hate them all.

 “Put to death, then, the parts of you that are earthly: immorality, impurity, passion, evil desire, and the greed that is idolatry.
 Because of these the wrath of God is coming [upon the disobedient].”
 (Colossians 3:5-6)